zniptr/chartmind/README.md

 ---

+## Predefined Process Linking

+You can reuse existing charts within other charts by using the `Predefined Process` symbol.

+![Predefined process symbol][docs-predefined-process-symbol]

+To execute another chart, right-click the symbol in draw.io and select `Edit Link...`.
+In the dialog that appears, you can choose another chart to link.

+![Process linking dialog][docs-process-linking]

+In the background, the corresponding chart ID is stored in the symbol.
+The engine then executes the chart with the specified ID.

+---

 ## Symbol Properties

 The following table describes the available symbol properties, on which symbols these can be used, valid values, and descriptions: